Founder and President, GYP Debate

 National CEO, FUSE

-Ryan Li is an engaged advocate for social change; ever since he was little, he has dedicated himself to helping people in need.
+Ryan Li is an engaged advocate for social change; ever since he was little, he has dedicated himself to helping people in need through any means possible.
 His main passion lies in supporting vulnerable youth, both financially and educationally, because he believes they represent humanity’s future.

-Having played competitive curling for 8 years, Ryan hopes to become a student-athlete at university.
-In addition, he’s currently learning Spanish, hoping to bring his language count to four - English, French, and Mandarin are the three languages that he’s mastered so far.
+Having played competitive curling for 8 years, Ryan hopes that sports will become a significant part of his impact on a university campus.
+In addition, he’s currently learning Spanish, hoping to bring his language count to four – adding to his existing inventory of English, French, and Mandarin.

-In the future, Ryan hopes to major in political science at Georgetown University.
-After graduating, he hopes to secure a job in government or at a think tank to make a tangible impact on policies that will affect everyone.
+In the future, Ryan hopes to major in political science at Yale University to learn more about the structures of government that can be leveraged to make a positive impact on his community, country, and the world.
+After graduating, he hopes to secure a job in government or at a think tank so he can play an active role in developing policies that will benefit everyone.